vegardgs-ksat/blog/posts/tired_of_rest.md

 - `locate` - Lookup a resource by some unique qualifier, returning a single resource.
 If no resource exists by this identifier, an erroneous response is returned.
 - `create` - Creates a new resource instance.
-- `update` - Update _piece wise_ properties of an existing resource.
+- `update` - Update _piecewise_ properties of an existing resource.
 This operation is suited for resources with individual fields.
 - `replace` - Update _all_ content of an existing resource.
 This operation is suited for blob-like resources, e.g., like files opaque JSON objects.